ThomasMBury/charlie-bury-website/content/en/scripts/bellboy.md

 ---
 title: "Bellboy"
 tags: [TV]
-description: "A satirical TV series exploring a luxury London hotel through the eyes of a cynical Bellboy."
+description: "A satirical TV series exposing the absurdity of a luxury London hotel through the eyes of a cynical Bellboy."
-summary: "A satirical TV series exploring a luxury London hotel through the eyes of a cynical Bellboy."
+summary: "A satirical TV series exposing the absurdity of a luxury London hotel through the eyes of a cynical Bellboy."
 ---

 ### Bellboy